NCCA/Pipeline_Image_Library/README.md

 Example Output
 When running the application, you should see a window displaying a ground plane and multiple spheres.
 Users can interact by:
-Pressing Spacebar to add new spheres.
+-Pressing Spacebar to add new spheres.
-Pressing D Key to debug distances of objects from the ground.
+-Pressing D Key to debug distances of objects from the ground.

 Limitations and Future Work
 Current Limitations